 The Fund has also set a limit of 15% of the total investments to be placed in any one active investment (with LCIV sub funds defined as an investment for this risk control purpose).
 The Fund has a limit of 25% of total investments with any single manager (with LCIV sub funds defined as a manager for this purpose).
 The Fund explicitly accepts credit risk in some of its investment classes, most notably the use of high yield bonds in Multi Asset Credit funds and the Private Debt class.
-This risk is mitigated by spread within the pooled investment, due diligence by the manager and exposure limits within each pooled vehicle.
+This risk is mitigated by use of a pooled investment vehicle, due diligence by the manager and exposure limits within each pooled vehicle.

-The Fund has a 1% allocation to cash in its Investment Strategy (with a tolerance range of 0.5-3% to allow for market movements and other volatility).
+The Fund has a 1% allocation to cash in its Investment Strategy (with a tolerance range of 0.5-3% to allow for market movements and cash flow peaks and troughs).
 The majority of this is held in the custodian's AAA rated money market fund, which has its own policies to ensure diversification and achieve LVNAV and AAA status.
 A working balance is held in the Fund's bank (NatWest) which benefits from significant government ownership.
 Cash balances are also held by some managers for liquidity purposes, and these are not material.